 He adds: “When we present to airlines, we focus on new aircraft types, we focus on their current routes around the world and what we see as their fleet mix and forward orders and we put forward proposals that we think make sense to them.

 “That’s how we go about marketing the route but primarily when we’re out marketing to airlines, we’re marketing the state.
-People don’t come just to come to the best airport in the country, they come to go to the best state in the country.

 “And it’s not just the visitor economy we promote, we promote the business connections, the freight and the trade connections because that’s what airlines want to see.”